-The SFM proposes a new definition.
+[The SFM proposes a new definition.]

 The definition of what large-scale testing means is a growing problem for the installation of Energy Storage Systems.
-An explosion in 2019 in Arizona resulted in a significant event, a deflagration, and firefighters seriously injured.
-The Energy Storage System (ESS) compliance world have correctly pointed out that the installation would not have complied with either 2018 fire codes, even more so NFPA 855 and the 2021 IFC.
-We used the 2018 fire codes and NFPA 855 as benchmarks on safety.
+An explosion in 2019 in Arizona resulted in a significant event, a deflagration and firefighters seriously injured.
+The Energy Storage System (ESS)

-UL 9540A was developed to ensure there was a standard method to conduct the required large-scale fire test, not to create a concept like UL 1973 that provides an out.
+UL 9540A was developed to ensure there was a standard method to conduct the required large-scale fire test, not to create a concept similar to UL 1973 that provides an out.

-Many of us believed if a system is installed in accordance with the 2018 fire codes or NFPA 855 a reasonable level of safety has been provided and we have addressed what happened in Arizona.
+Many of us were of the opinion that if a system is installed in accordance with the 2018 fire codes or NFPA 855 a reasonable level of safety has been provided and we have addressed what happened in Arizona.
 However, inadequate large-scale fire test reports are being applied where there wasn't a large-scale fire when the cells are capable of thermal runaway, that reasonable level of safety is not occurring and the language and intent of the fire codes and NFPA 855 are not being complied with.
 We are still installing potential Arizona hazards.